jpmckeown/pitch-sorted/diary-notes.md

 + tally events and score for each ball separately
 + rejection: links to other balls in group initially form, but they puff particles at misfit ball, then links dissolve and misfit falls
 + before sort ball covered in swirling thick misfit+ confrmist mode, balls of diff colour also has asociated shape etc but later...
-+ dont need to hit other ball at far end, if near a bond forms but less score if distant (la Boule) Ball score = linked, accepted, events en route
++ dont need to hit other ball at far end, if its near a bond forms but less score if distant (la Boule) Ball score = linked, accepted, events en route

 April
-+ can you launch another ball while one still on its way (yes)
++ can you launch another ball while one still on its way (yes, collision between sheep will stop other going in clamp until first left)
 + at start show close-up image of Hat, sheep, goals
 + a 2nd colour on ball, spots or stripes
 + hat agitated (more jiggling) if impure sort